AlephAlpha/Nekomata/doc/Builtins.md

 ### `tuple` (`ŧ`, `2 -> 1`)

-Create a list or a string with length n, whose elements are taken from another list or string.
+Create a list with length n, whose elements are taken from another list.

 This function is non-deterministic, and automatically vectorized on the second argument.